 It is valuable to compare what prerequisites are required of each program.
 Required prerequisites could lengthen the time it takes to complete your RN to BSN program and add to the overall cost of earning your BSN degree.

-Clinical and/or Practicum Requirements
+4. Clinical & Practicum Requirements

 As a practicing nurse, you might wonder if you need to complete a clinical component again.
 This is a great question.